scalameta/metals/docs/editors/vscode.md

 }
 ```

-You can add an optional build target name in case there more than one class with the same name.
+You can also add an optional build target name, which is needed in case there are more than one class with the same name or when launching a class from outside the project.
 Inside `"configurations":` add the key `buildTarget` with your target name, e.g. `root`:
 ```json
       "buildTarget": "root"
 ```